 The inclusion of multimodal composition assignments in the composition classroom is common in the filed of rhetoric and composition, as is scholarship on the benefits of these types of assignments to students, but the resistance and lack of deep understanding of multimodal compositions continually needs to be discussed.
-Without a clear, and agreed upon definition of multimodal, it is difficult For this reason, this book serves as a great resource.
+Without a clear, and agreed upon definition of multimodal, it is difficult.
+For this reason, this book serves as a great resource.
 It frames the movement towards multimodal composition by providing a history of multimodal composition, and offers not only assignment suggestions, but assessment guidelines as well.
 This approach to multimodal composition makes this book effective for instructors of all levels.